avinashbhat/avinashbhat.github.io/_pages/now.md

 <br/>

 #### Fun Stuff
- - Since the lockdown started, I was finding some funky ways to maintain fitness - discovered jumping rope!
+ - Since the quarantine started, I was finding some funky ways to maintain fitness - discovered jumping rope!
 Didn't really know that there is a [federation](https://ijru.sport/) for it either.
 Working on my [toad skills](https://www.youtube.com/watch?v=RnRUwLtR33g).
 <br/>
 <br/>